 Maybe I blew it in terms of what you ideally wanted from me, God.
 Or maybe not.
 Maybe my ideas of the ideal are my own inflated projections.
 After all, I believe you brought Peter and me together to love one another and help one another.

 Art can make the marketplace a more humane place.
 Working would help me pay for Miles' education in later years and help Peter with the burden of financial responsibility.
-In later years I make get to be a hermit, anyway, when I'm a lot older.
+In later years I may get to be a hermit, anyway, when I'm a lot older.

 Perhaps in these years I can improve my skills, learn to be more courageous.
 I doubt God wants cowardly hermits.